SEPSIS MISDIAGNOSIS

 Delayed Sepsis Treatment

 Sepsis develops in more than 1.5 million hospital patients each year in the United States, and claims tens of thousands of lives.
-There has been an increased rate of sepsis deaths in the last two decades, and delayed sepsis treatment is suspected in many wrongful death cases.
-This increased rate of sepsis cases is likely due to several factors, including:
+There has been an increased rate of sepsis deaths in the last two decades, and delayed treatment is suspected in many wrongful death cases.
+This increased rate of cases is likely due to several factors, including:

 - An increased ability to diagnose sepsis